-Climate change is partly responsible for increasing frequency and severity of droughts across many parts of the globe; however it isn’t just about shorter growing seasons for crops – there are other factors at play here as well!
+Climate change is partly responsible for the increasing frequency and severity of droughts across many parts of the globe.
+However it isn’t just about shorter growing seasons for crops – there are other factors at play here as well!

 Heatwaves are more common and longer lasting, with hotter temperatures affecting more people.
 They’re also more intense, meaning the heatwave can be fatal if you’re not prepared for it.
 If you live in a country where winters are bitterly cold but summers are mild, it may feel like there’s no reason to prepare for extreme weather — but this isn’t true!

 In many parts of the world, successful climate change mitigation strategies could mean less frequent or less severe heatwaves as well as less extreme droughts and floods (see Figure 1).
 This would mean fewer deaths due to these events — but what about those who aren’t so lucky?

 Wildfires (bushfires) are a natural part of the Australian landscape.
 In fact, it is estimated that at least 50% of all fires in Australia are caused by lightning strikes or human activity.
 However, climate change is making them more frequent and more severe.

 Climate change means there are warmer days and cooler nights with less humidity than before.
 This can increase the risk of wildfires due to dry conditions during fire seasons and longer periods when there is no rain!